Mauricio Dubon Preview, Player Props: Astros vs. Athletics

-The Houston Astros, including Mauricio Dubon and his .605 slugging percentage over his past 10 games, take on starting pitcher Mason Miller and the Oakland Athletics at Minute Maid Park, Monday at 8:10 PM ET.
+The Houston Astros, including Mauricio Dubon and his .605 slugging percentage over his past 10 games, take on starting pitcher JP Sears and the Oakland Athletics at Minute Maid Park, Tuesday at 8:10 PM ET.

-In his last appearance, he reached base in his only plate appearance against the Padres.
+In his previous game, he reached base in his only plate appearance against the Padres.

 Mauricio Dubon Game Info & Props vs. the Athletics